 1. I speak three languages: English, Hebrew, and French (I dream in Hebrew sometimes).

 2. I was a hip hop DJ in college and a hip-hop director of my college radio station.
 My DJ name was DJ Coko (no clue why).
 I used to throw parties, and DJ at them at times.
 I would even leave the booth to dance with people in the crowd.
 It was a very fun time in my life.
 I got to go to a lot of fun concerts and meet some really great artists like De La Soul, Talib Kweli and Snoop Dogg.
-I got many pink slips for swearing on air!
+I got many pink slips for swearing on air.
+I used to make mix-tapes for my friends and would give them really inapropriate names.

-4. I’ve been teaching a hip hop dance class at Base for the past 7 years.
+4. I used to teach a hip hop dance class at Base for 7 years.
 I taught till I was 38 weeks pregnant.
 Went back 4 weeks after giving birth.
-It is a form of meditation.
+I was insane about it.
+I stopped teaching because it was too challenging balancing my schedule.
+I really miss it.

 5. Many people ask me how ChicpeaJC came about.